Mainland Headwear Holdings:

 The following is a summary of the work performed by the Audit Committee during the year:

-2. Reviewed and recommended to the Board approval of the audit fee proposal for 2019;
+2. reviewed and recommended to the Board for approval of the audit fee proposal for 2022;

-3. Considered and recommended to the Board that the shareholders be asked to re-appoint the existing auditor as the Company’s external auditor for 2020;
+3. considered and recommended to the Board that the shareholders be asked to re-appoint the existing auditor as the Company’s external auditor for 2023;

-4. Reviewed and approved the Group’s internal audit plan for 2020;
+4. reviewed and approved the Group’s internal audit plan for 2024;

-5. Reviewed internal audit reports, and internal controls report and risk management report and brought to the attention of Management on internal control issues and high risk areas;
+5. reviewed internal audit reports, and risk management and internal control report and brought to the attention of Management on internal control issues and high risk areas;

-6. Reviewed the audited financial statements and final results announcement for the year 2018;
+6. reviewed the audited financial statements and final results announcement for the year 2022;

-7. Reviewed the Interim Report and the interim results announcement for the six months ended 30 June 2019; and
+7. reviewed the interim report and the interim results announcement for the six months ended 30 June 2023;

 All issues raised by the Committee have been addressed by Management.
 The work and findings of the Committee have been reported to the Board.
 During the year, no issues brought to the attention of Management and the Board were of sufficient importance to require disclosure in the Annual Report.